 All of these ideas can be done within your own family unit but why not try some out with family members over Zoom or FaceTime?
 There’s nothing more fun that throwing snowballs at the grandparents!
 Do they have a favourite Christmas tune that you can play and virtually hug together?

-We wish all of our families and community a wonderful festive period, wherever you are, however you celebrate and regardless who you spend it with, in-perosn or online.
+We wish all of our families and community a wonderful festive period.